victoriamccray/Hackathon/README.md

 - Exposure to standard libraries for data processing like NumPy, Matplotlib and Pandas

 ### 2. Introduction to Neuroscience and Neuroimaging
-- Navigating and configuring GitHub/Git platforms
-- Forking and cloning code repositories
-- Making contributions to code through pull requests
+- Metaphors for the brain and historical understanding of the nervous system
+- Modern neuroimaging techniques including fMRI and EEG
+- Structural and functional imaging types and data acquisition
+- Exposure to open-source libraries for neuroimaging, electrophysiology, and neuroinformatics

 ### 3. Python Ecosystem for Neuroimaging
 - Learn essential Python libraries for neuroimaging workflows